kbase/narrative/docs/design/job_architecture.md

 ### Frontend Comm Channel

-On the frontend, there's a `jobCommChannel.js` module that uses the frontend's monobus system to communicate.
-Frontend modules use the monobus to send messages bound for the backend over the main channel; the `jobCommChannel` module passes them to the backend over the websocket established on narrative start up.
+On the frontend, there's a `jobCommChannel.js` module that uses the frontend's monobus (`monobus.js`) system to communicate.
+Frontend modules use monobus to send messages bound for the backend over the main channel; the `jobCommChannel` module passes them to the backend over the websocket established on narrative start up.

 ### Backend JobComm module

 The narrative backend uses the JobComm module (`jobcomm.py`) to send and receive messages from the frontend.
-Its main job is translating incoming messages into requests to be fulfilled by the backend JobManager module, which in turn may contact external services such as the workspace or EE2 to fetch relevant data.
+Its main job is translating incoming messages into requests to be fulfilled by the backend JobManager (`jobmanager.py`) module, which in turn may contact external services such as the workspace or EE2 to fetch relevant data.
 The JobComm converts the results of the JobManager's actions into messages to be sent back over to the frontend.

 ## Messages

 ### Job communication vocabulary

 The front- and backend have a shared vocabulary of message types and parameters, loaded from the file `kbase-extension/static/kbase/config/job_config.json`.
-In the frontend, the message param and type names are stored in the JobCommMessages object exported by `jobCommChannel.js`:
+In the frontend, the message param and type names are stored in the JobCommMessages object exported by `jobCommMessages.js`:

 ```js
 define(['common/jobCommMessages'], (jcm) => {